ianfnelson/blog.iannelson.uk/content/posts/2007-12-14-a-linq-gotcha-first-operator.md

 </p>

 <p class="MsoNormal">
-  Turns out I should have been using the <a  href="http://www.hookedonlinq.com/FirstOrDefaultOperator.ashx">FirstOrDefault</a> operator instead&#8230;
+  Turns out I should have been using the <a  href="http://www.hookedonlinq.com/FirstOrDefaultOperator.ashx">FirstOrDefault</a> operator instead…
 </p>

 <!--kg-card-end: html-->